← Back to 後漢書

 []

 Fu (read fu) is the long net for pheasants.
 Ju is the hare snare (text breaks mid-word).
 Lian nets swine—fanqie li-guan.
 All are defined in the Er ya.
 Keng: fanqie ku-geng.
-The primer defines keng as a sunken ravine.
+The Cangjie pian says: "Keng is ravine.
 The damaged binome means ‘to pen’ or trap.
-Xunzi speaks of boxing in the empire as easily as children—despite the lacuna.
+"Master Xun said the ruler should lock the realm as tight as a paddock and rule it like commanding sons and grandsons, though the manuscript lacks the opening graph."
 Editions that read ‘stockade’ are corrupt.

 45